thedirkfiles000-dirk/rule-of-7/docs/quality-checklist.md

 - Perception gaps left open in first-person-limited bots, allowing the LLM to invent a third version of reality (fails I)
 - Plot-critical events left underspecified, allowing plausible but wrong alternatives (fails J)
 - Character blocks that open with name, age, or hair color instead of the core contradiction (fails K)
+- Wound and Dynamic sitting adjacent without a causal bridge, forcing the LLM to infer the connection rather than follow it (fails A, D)
+- Triggers that instruct the LLM to reveal something without specifying what — "she's a little honest about it" leaves the content of honesty as an open invention space (fails G, J)